-Today, I was working on a Desktop application where I was required to drag a form by Mouse left click as we do in normal drag and drop operations. the only difference in this scenario was I needed to drag the entire form and the form was not supposed to be dropped anywhere else.
+Today, I was working on a desktop application where I was required to drag a form by Mouse left click as we do in normal drag and drop operations.
+The only difference in this scenario was that I needed to drag the entire form and the form was not supposed to be dropped anywhere else.

 public const int WM_NCLBUTTONDOWN = 0xA1;

 public static extern int SendMessage(IntPtr hWnd, int Msg, int wParam, int lParam);

 System.Runtime.InteropServices on Form1.cs page.

 - Handle the

 - Write the below code in the Event Handler.